-Transform your program with learning stories Assessments can be time-consuming with unclear benefits.
+Make it about the child, using learning stories Assessments can be time-consuming with unclear benefits.
 Or they can be life-affirming and precious for teachers, families and children.
-Many early educators around are not fond of documentation, defined here as assessments with supporting … Read More
+Many early educators around are not fond of documentation, defined here as assessments … Read More

 The case for using stories to document a child’s learning journey Learning stories are documentation “for,” not documentation “of.”
 Dr. Annie White Traditional assessment is documentation “of” — reflections on a child in checkpoint format.
 By contrast, learning stories are … Read More